-Latex: Latex comes in a natural and synthetic version (this is outside of how it is made as any latex manufacturing method can use natural, synthetic, or a blend of latex rubber).
-Chemically they are a very similar molecule however natural latex also includes other ingredients in small quantities which contribute greatly to it's qualities and in general is a superior form of rubber in most of the qualities that are valued in latex.
-SBR (Styrene Butadiene Rubber or synthetic latex) does have some properties however that can be superior to NR (Natural Rubber latex) in some of its formulations which is its ability to resist heat aging, abrasion resistance, and softening (which is some combinations can reduce body impressions).
-It is also less expensive which is one of the reasons for it's more common use.
+Latex: Latex comes in a natural and synthetic version (this is outside of how it's made because any manufacturing method (Dunlop or Talalay) can use natural, synthetic, or a blend of latex rubber).
+Chemically they are a very similar molecule however natural latex also includes other ingredients in small quantities which contribute to its qualities and in general is a superior form of rubber in the properties that are most valued in latex.
+SBR (Styrene Butadiene Rubber or synthetic latex) does have some properties however that can be superior to NR (Natural Rubber latex) in some of its formulations which is its ability to resist heat aging, abrasion resistance, and softening (which in some combinations can reduce body impressions).
+It is also less expensive which is one of the reasons for its more common use.
 For this reason, a blended latex, often found in Talalay latex especially, may be more durable than the purely natural version of Talalay, particularly in the less dense very soft ILD ranges.
 In Dunlop latex or with Talalay that is not very soft, this is not as big an issue as they are both denser and very long lasting without any added SBR.
-Natural latex has many qualities which are superior to SBR, including it's elasticity, and a natural version or good quality blended version would always be preferable to SBR latex which does not have the same desirable latex qualities.
+Natural latex has many qualities which are superior to SBR, including its elasticity, and a natural version or good quality blended version would normally be preferable to SBR latex which does not have the same desirable latex qualities.
 In general terms with Talalay either a blend or natural version is a good choice.
-With Dunlop, since 100% natural is less expensive than Talalay, I would tend towards 100% natural unless there are other factors, especially price, which are most important to you and in this case I wouldn't use less than a 50/50 Dunlop blend.
+With Dunlop, since 100% natural is less expensive than Talalay, I would tend towards 100% natural unless there are other factors, especially cost, which are most important to you and in this case I would lean towards higher natural rubber content in a Dunlop blend.

 As far as toxicity goes, both blended and natural latex are very safe and while they may sometimes have a smell which ranges from "vanilla" to "rubbery", this generally dissipates quickly and is not harmful.
 Most quality latex foams have been tested for toxicity and outgassing by reputable testing organizations and are completely safe ... even for babies.
 Your choice between NR and SBR at least can be based on your personal preferences rather than which one is "safer".
 If your preferences are towards completely natural, then both Talalay and Dunlop come in natural versions (they do not use SBR in their production) and Dunlop is also available in a certified organic version.
 There is no certified organic Talalay.

 Natural fibers: These in their best versions are high quality materials that are very breathable, natural, and durable.
 There are however some materials that are claimed as being "natural" that are anything but.
-An example of this is the "bamboo blends" that are appearing more commonly in mattress ticking these days.
-While there is no disputing they are both comfortable and durable, this is not the issue in this article as they can be environmentally harmful in their production and are certainly not "natural".
+An example of this is the "bamboo blends" or other viscose materials that are appearing more commonly in mattress ticking these days.
+While there is no disputing they are both comfortable, durable, and effective, this is not the issue in this article as they can sometimes be environmentally harmful in their production and are certainly not "natural".
 They are typically classified as "artificial" meaning they are neither natural or synthetic.
-Organic and/or more natural versions of cotton, wool, linen, silk and other well known fibers are all good choices for those who wish to be more green or organic in their lifestyle and use materials which are are less toxic and in many cases are more friendly to the environment.
+Organic and/or more natural versions of cotton, wool, linen, silk and other well known fibers are all good choices for those who wish to be more green or organic in their lifestyle, want the better performance of most natural fabrics, or who are just more comfortable with materials which are more natural and in many cases more friendly to the environment.

-Innersprings: These are made of steel and while this may not come out of the earth as steel, it is certainly not toxic or harmful.
+Innersprings: These are made of steel ... often recycled steel ... and while this may not come out of the earth as steel, it is certainly not toxic or harmful.
 The two mattresses in North America that have been certified as completely organic are both made of innersprings and natural fibers.

-Synthetic fibers and non woven materials: There is no disputing the benefits of certain artificial fabrics in our society however these too are not "natural" They are also not really synthetic in nature as some like rayon or viscose are derived from plants or trees and so could be more accurately called artificial.
-In any case there is a wide range of "destructive effects" in their production even though they themselves may not be toxic.
-Again the choice of these materials and the benefits they may have should be based on personal preferences rather than the black and white "good or bad" arguments that are so common.
+Synthetic fibers and non woven materials: There is no disputing the benefits of certain artificial or synthetic fabrics in our society however these too are not "natural".
+Some of them like rayon or viscose are derived from plants or trees or other cellulosic materials and so could be more accurately called artificial.
+Others such as polyester are forms of plastic and are made from petrochemicals and will tend to be lower cost but there can also be a tradeoff in terms of performance (such as temperature regulation) and durability.
+In some cases there can be a range of "destructive effects" in their production even though they themselves may not be toxic.
+Again the choice of these materials and the benefits they may have should be based on personal preferences rather than the black and white "good or bad" arguments that are so common in the industry.

 Boric acid: A third alternative that is considered safe by many is Borax or Boric acid added to a "sock" material.
 There is quite a controversy about this as it is also used as roach killer but it is also a fact that there are many things that will kill insects that are not so harmful to humans (such as diatomaceous earth).
 In fact Borax kills insects by dissolving the waxy coating on their shell which then causes them to dehydrate rather than killing them through direct toxicity.
 Having said all that, it is also not the safest material and can be toxic to humans in large quantities so fabrics impregnated with borax or boric acid would certainly be my third choice ... even though I do not believe it justifies the outcry or claims of high toxicity connected to the label of "roach killer".

-Since these 3 and the 4th option of no fire retardent layer at alll that is available with a doctor's prescription is enough for most people to purchase a completely safe and even organic mattress, I would avoid all other fire retardency methods and chemicals in a mattress.
+Since these 3 and the 4th option of no fire retardant layer at all that is available with a doctor's prescription is enough for most people to purchase a completely safe and even organic mattress, I would avoid all other fire retardancy methods and chemicals in a mattress.